gruntwork-io/terraform-kubernetes-helm/examples/k8s-tiller-kubergrunt-minikube/README.md

 # Kubernetes Tiller Deployment On Minikube

-The root folder of this repo shows an example of how to use Terraform to call out to our `kubergrunt` utility to deploy Tiller (the server component of Helm) onto a Kubernetes cluster.
+This folder shows an example of how to use Terraform to call out to our `kubergrunt` utility to deploy Tiller (the server component of Helm) onto a Kubernetes cluster.
 Here we will walk through a detailed guide on how you can setup `minikube` and use this module to deploy Tiller onto it.

 ## Background